memgraph/docs/docs/import-data/kafka/avro.md

 ## Example

-Let's assume we have the following graph:
+Let's assume we have the following schemas coming out of their respective topics `avroStreamProfile`, `avroStreamCompany`, `avroStreamWorksAt`:

-(Graph schema)

-The graph translates into the following Avro Schema file:

 ```json
 profile_schema = """ {